 Opiate and Opioid Withdrawal

 Most opiates are drugs prescribed as pain medications.
 Also called narcotics, these drugs are naturally derived from opium.
 Opioids are synthetically made to replicate opiates.
 Natural opiates include morphine, while synthetic and semi-synthetic prescription opioids include oxycodone and hydrocodone.
 The term “opiod” is also used as an umbrella term to describe the class of drugs containing both substances derived from the poppy plant and synthetic materials made to replicate them.
 Opiates and opioids have received a tremendous amount of negative attention in recent years.
 Throughout the 90s and into the 2000s, these drugs were often overprescribed.
 The result has been a surge in opioid abuse, addiction and overdoses.

 Dependence and addiction are two of the most troubling and damaging side effects of opiate and opioid use, prescription or otherwise.
 Dependence can occur with or without addiction.
-Dependence is a physical condition, while addiction is a psychological disease.
+Opioid dependence is a physical condition, while opioid addiction is a psychological disease.
 Physical dependence to opiates and opioids can develop in a short period of time.
 The body starts to depend on the presence of opioids quickly.
 When someone is dependent and tries to stop misusing opioids, they experience physical and psychological symptoms.
 These symptoms are referred to as withdrawal.